denis-korchagin95/fsmconv/README.md

 The rules of FSA have to be written by next format: `STATE to STATE by CHARACTERS` or `STATE -> STATE by CHARACTERS`.
 For example `q0 -> q1 by 'a'`.

-To mark some states as initial or finished you can use directives 'start' or 'end':
+To mark some states as initial or finished you can use directives 'initial' or 'final':

-`start q0;` or `end q1, q2;`
+`initial q0;` or `final q1, q2;`

 There is a special character that can be written by `@epsilon` to give the opportunity to write epsilon-NFA rules.